weniv/En_pythonbest20/src/pages/question3.md

 - 0 ≤ strength, mentality, technical skills, defensive power ≤ 25
 - 1 ≤ number of technicians ≤ 10
 - The technician list is given as a two-dimensional list.
 Each list of input consists of the technician's name, strength, mentality, technical skills, and defensive power.
-- The top 30% of applicants should be selected in the order of high scores by obtaining the sum of their strength, mentality, technical skills, and defense.
+- The top 30% of applicants should be selected in the order of high scores by obtaining the sum of their strength, mentality, technical skills, and defensive power.
 Even if there is a tie, the total number of people should not exceed 30%.
 - Technician names are not duplicated.
 - In case of a tie, only one person is considered.
 - If the number of tied technicians who get the highest score exceeds 30% of the total, no one can be selected.